NMZ0429/BiWAKO/docs/index.md

 result_img = model.render(prediction, image_or_image_path)
 ```

+### 2-2 High Level APIs

+We also provides some APIs to even accelerate productions.
+See [API page](api/index.md) for further details/

 ## 4. Models

 The following list is the current availability of models with weight variations.